aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 - Karpenter
 - CNI Metrics helper

-That mean that we could easily activate theses addons through GitOps Bridge afterwards.
+This means we can easily activate these addons through GitOps Bridge afterwards.

 ### 2. Provide addon IAM role to Argo CD

 We use the Terraform EKS Blueprints addons module to create AWS resources for EKS addons.
-These resources identifiers need to be provided to Argo CD, which handles actually installing the addons on the Kubernetes cluster.
+These resource identifiers need to be provided to Argo CD, which handles actually installing the addons on the Kubernetes cluster.
 In this case, the IAM roles for the load balancer controller will be set on the service accounts of the addon by Argo CD.

-The EKS addons module makes it easy to access the created AWS resources identifiers using the "gitops_metadata" output.
+The EKS addons module makes it easy to access the created AWS resource identifiers using the "gitops_metadata" output.
 This output is passed to the GitOps bridge, which sets annotations on the cluster.
 The annotations contain the proper info and can be accessed by the addon ApplicationSets deployed by Argo CD.

 ```bash
 sed -i "s/#enableaddonmetadata//g" ~/environment/hub/main.tf